OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 - Python
 - ?others?
 --
-### Nr of Social Media followers (Twitter): 271  followers on April 2017

---
 ### Webstats of ODK website

-#### OpenDreamKit statistics for period 15/03 to 24/04/2017:

-- 1119 visits
-- 38% of them read more than one page
-- 2m15sc of average visiting time

---

 ![](../KP1-world_visits_website.png)
 --
 ### Attendees to workshops/conferences (number, activity of people, domain of research, gender)

 On the way..
 ---

 ## KPI 2: Higher efficiency and creativity in research, higher productivity of researchers thanks to reliable and easy access to discovery, access and re-use of data